The best of Super Bowl 51’s ads

-NEW YORK (AP/WCMH) — A feature of several Super Bowl ads as an expected 110 million tune in to watch the Atlanta Falcons and New England Patriots face off:
+NEW YORK (AP/WCMH) — A feature of several Super Bowl ads has an expected 110 million tune in to watch the Atlanta Falcons and New England Patriots face off:

+Audi’s spot addresses gender equality as a man muses about his daughter receiving equal pay as men one day.

 Snickers generated buzz before the game by saying it planned to air a live ad starring Adam Driver from “Star Wars: The Force Awakens” and the TV show “Girls.”